4.1 Academic Freedom

 - Grading System.
 All faculty members are expected to follow College regulations concerning the proper determination and recording of grades.
 These regulations are outlined in the Undergraduate Catalog.

 - Grade Reports.
 Faculty are to submit semester grades to the Office of Enrollment Services no later than three (3) business days after the date of each Final Examination.
 Mid-semester grades are to be submitted to the Office of Enrollment Services no later than one week following the mid-semester date as published in the official academic calendar.

 - Academic Advisement.
-Before the beginning of classes, all incoming students are assigned an advisor by the department chair or the associate dean of undergraduate studies/director of academic advising.
+Before the beginning of classes, all incoming students are assigned an advisor by the department chair or the director of academic advising.
 Major functions of academic advising include: